Untitled Rammstein album: Composition

-The album's overall sound has been described as Neue Deutsche Härte, industrial metal, and electro-industrial.
-"Zeig Dich" criticizes the Catholic church.
+The album features the band's typical sound of Neue Deutsche Härte and industrial metal.
+"Zeig dich" criticizes the Catholic church.
 Backed by "powerful thumping guitar riffs", the lyrics demand religious leaders to "stop hiding behind their so-called Lord".
 The composition also features a Latin-language choir and Spanish-styled finger picking.
 Louder thought the song is reminiscent of Mutter's "Zwitter".
 "Sex" discusses sex as something "'disgusting', yet life-giving" and reminded the portal of Rob Zombie and Queens of the Stone Age.
 "Puppe" contains a strong doom metal influence, and tells the story of a child playing with their doll in a room while their sister - presumably underage - prostitutes herself at the room beside theirs.
 As the sister screams, the child grows increasingly agitated until they start biting the doll's head off.
 The ending verses suggest the child eventually sneaks into the sister's room, finds her being beaten to death and kills the attacker.
 The instrumentation was described by Louder as having "eerie synths, jangling guitars and pummelling vocals".

-"Was Ich Liebe" has elements of Nine Inch Nails' "Closer" and an acoustic guitar section sounding like "Stairway to Heaven", by Led Zeppelin, while "Diamant" is a soft ballad describing "a breakneck voyage through the multifaceted stages of romantic despair".
-"Weit Weg" has elements of Tangerine Dream and Kosmischer Läufer and its lyrics describe a man secretly watching a woman undress through a window, and could be "an allegory for the way cam girls (or, sex workers more broadly) are put at risk from the blurred realities of some of their clients who believe their interactions to be more than they are".
+"Was ich liebe" may be influenced by Nine Inch Nails' "Closer" and includes an acoustic guitar section similar to one from "Stairway to Heaven" by Led Zeppelin, while "Diamant" is a soft ballad describing "a breakneck voyage through the multifaceted stages of romantic despair".
+"Weit weg" has elements of Tangerine Dream and Kosmischer Läufer and its lyrics describe a man secretly watching a woman undress through a window, and could be "an allegory for the way cam girls (or, sex workers more broadly) are put at risk from the blurred realities of some of their clients who believe their interactions to be more than they are".
 "Tattoo" evokes thrash and heavy metal of the 1980s and early 1990s.
 The lyrics allude to the identification of inmates in German concentration camps while also discussing tattoos as a modern trend.
 The ending track "Hallomann" is about a child abuser who lures a girl into his car and drowns her later and features "thrumming bass, eerie synths, kick-your-back-door in riffs and a goosebump-inducing vocal".